 One of the more curious things to see in Brno is the display in the Ossuary.

-The sacred Capuchin Crypt below the monastery on Capuchin Square is where friars of the Christian Capuchin Order and other prominent people associated with it were buried until 1784.
-It’s a unique site because of the natural mummification of the 153 friars laid to rest here in a simple burial, naked and placed on the ground, due to the ventilation system combined with the soil composition under the monastery.
+The sacred Capuchin Crypt beneath the monastery on Capuchin Square was where friars of the Christian Capuchin Order and other prominent figures associated with it were buried until 1784.
+It’s a unique site because of the natural mummification of the 153 friars laid to rest here in a simple burial, naked and placed on the ground, due to the monastery’s ventilation system and the soil composition beneath the monastery.
 The 52 benefactors were buried in coffins – some of the open caskets are also on display.
 It didn’t feel right to take photos.

 Brno has a nuclear fallout shelter you can sleep in